German nuclear tax to cost billions

 "Once again, we are investing tens of millions [of euros] in the high technical level of our plant," said Jörg Michels, the technical director of the Neckarwestheim nuclear power station.
 "In view of the energy concept announced for the autumn by the federal government, we assume that Neckarwestheim 1 will have additional prospects for the future."

 He continued: "The federal government has already announced it is making term extensions dependent on strict German and international safety standards.
 Block I is ideally prepared for this.
-The plant not only satisfies the safety-technical requirements applicable in Germany, but also the standards required for new plants by the International Atomic Energy Agency IAEA.
+The plant not only satisfies the safety-technical requirements applicable in Germany, but also the standards required for new nuclear builds by the International Atomic Energy Agency (IAEA).
 In addition, last year the IAEA concluded, after an intensive audit, that Block I is a very good plant measured against international standards and could be operated for a total of 60 years."

 Related News